Private equity funds have several moving parts. This quick guide will help you learn ‘who’ does ‘what.’

 Here’s a quick overview of the process:

-PE firms can manage more than one fund at a time—each with different LPs—although it is common for LPs to invest in multiple funds managed by the same PE firm.
+PE firms can manage more than one fund at a time—each with different LPs—and it is commonplace for LPs to invest in multiple funds managed by the same PE firm.

 So, who can act as a Limited Partner to a PE investment?

 In times past, LPs consisted mostly of large institutions (like pension funds, labor unions, insurance companies and universities) and very wealthy families (the sorts of family names that appear each year on the Forbes 400).

 In modern times, LPs come from a broad array of entities and people.
 There are hundreds of thousands of people who, while accredited investors, do not have the massive wealth that was standard in days gone by.

 That means more opportunities to participate in a formerly exclusive class of investments.
 We believe this trend will accelerate.